Ravlya Fort

 Ravalya Fort (रवळ्या किल्ला, रवल्या किला, transliteration: Ravalya Qilа̄)is located 43 km from Nashik, Nashik district, of Maharashtra.
 The Ravlya fort and Javlya fort are twin forts located on a single hill plateau.
 Ravlya on the west and the Javlya on the east side of the hill plateau.

 History

 The fort was positioned to overlook the trade route from Khandesh to Nashik.
 The twin forts are also named as "Rola-Jola" forts.
 In 1636 this fort was won by Alavardikhan for the Mughal emperor Shah Jahan.
 In 1670 this fort was won by Shivaji Maharaj.
 In 1671 Dilerkhan encircled the fort with Moghul Army but, was defeated.
-However, MahabatKhan captured this fort.
+However, Mahabat Khan captured this fort.
 This fort was under the Peshwas for a long time until the British forces captured it in 1818.
 In 1819 Captain Mackintosh destroyed the steps, bastion and the walls of the fort making the ascent of the fort impracticable.